Skip to main content

 How to Write Your Employee Value Proposition (EVP)

 Now that you understand the importance of having an employee value proposition, it’s time to actually write one.
 The EVP is more than simply listing out the items you should include in your statement.
-There is a process you should follow before finalizing your EVP
+There is a process you should follow before finalizing your EVP.

 1. Identify your current offerings.
 Take a look at what you currently offer your employees and non-employees from the above list.
 What is your benefit plan?
 Your pay scale?
 Your infrastructure to allow remote work?